openhab/openhabian/README.md

 We do **not support Ubuntu** so no promises.
 We provide code "as-is", it may work or not.
 Several optional components such as WireGuard or Homegear are known to expose problems.

-We expect you to use the current stable distribution, 'buster' for Raspberry Pi OS (ARM) and Debian (x86).
+We expect you to use the current stable distribution, 'bullseye' for Raspberry Pi OS (ARM) and Debian (x86).
 To install openHABian on anything older or newer may work or not.
 If you encounter issues, you may need to upgrade first or to live with the consequences of running an OS on the edge of software development.